-By Rob Bosman, Senior Sales Manager at Contiweb
+By Rob Bosman, Sales Director at Contiweb

 Whether your customers are big brands or increasingly discerning consumers, you’ll know there are no excuses for a drop in quality because a product is produced digitally – be it a book a direct mailer or a personalised catalogue.
 Customers are no longer willing to compromise because a product is produced on-demand, personalised, and certainly not for an exclusive limited run.